Office: 123A Small Hall

-Gene Tracy is Chancellor Professor of Physics at William & Mary.
+Gene Tracy is Chancellor Professor and Chair of Physics at William & Mary.
 He is also the Alfred Ritter Term Professor, and a (founding) Fellow with the Center for the Liberal Arts.
 He received his BS in physics in 1980 from the Johns Hopkins University in Baltimore, Maryland, where he helped to design a novel ultraviolet spectrograph for fusion energy research, working in the plasma spectroscopy group of Professor Warren Moos.
 Upon graduation, he migrated forty-five minutes south to the University of Maryland, College Park, where he did his PhD research on soliton theory under the direction of Professor Hsing Hen Chen.
 He defended his thesis in early August 1984 then immediately headed south once more, this time to join the faculty at William & Mary.
 He has been there ever since.

 A theoretical physicist, his research interests include alternative energy (from fusion machines to the sustainable production of algal biofuels), nonlinear dynamics, Hamiltonian methods in wave theory, and time series analysis for complex systems (including pattern recognition methods for cancer diagnostics).
-He has eighty publications and one patent.
+He has eighty publications and two patents.
 His book Ray tracing and beyond: phase space methods in plasma wave theory was published by Cambridge University Press in 2014.
 (See the link to the left for a quick synopsis.)